Dizziness vs Vertigo: Why Nystagmus Matters

 Vertigo is a specific type of dizziness characterized by a false sense that you or your surroundings are moving or spinning, even when everything is perfectly still.
 It's not just feeling "off balance"-it's an illusion of motion that can be so intense it causes nausea and vomiting.

-Dizziness is a broader term that encompasses several sensations: lightheadedness (like you might faint), unsteadiness or imbalance, a floating or "woozy" feeling, and feeling disconnected from your surroundings.
+Dizziness is a broader term that includes several sensations: lightheadedness (like you might faint), unsteadiness or imbalance, a floating or "woozy" feeling, and feeling disconnected from your surroundings.

 The critical physical sign that distinguishes true vertigo from general dizziness is nystagmus-involuntary, rhythmic eye movements that occur when your brain receives conflicting balance signals from your inner ears.